retro16/acsi2stm/README.md

    projects.
  * All people contributing on GitHub, for their code, their ideas, the issues they submit, and their patience when things fail !
+ * Olivier Jan for the Mega STE PCB.